bynect/bflc/README.md

 ## Compiler usage

-The [reference compiler](./bflc "bflc") requires a lot of flags to be passed.
+The [reference compiler](./bflc "bflc") requires a lot of flags to be passed, because it can be used with multiple frontend and backend.

 ```sh
     bflc --front=Brainfuck --back=x86_64 myfile.bf -o outfile.asm